TUTORIALS & ADVICE

 Causes

-• Poorly prepared substrate with grease residues, fingerprints, dust.
+• Poorly prepared preparation with grease residues, finger marks, dust.

 • Use of unsuitable materials for certain body panels.